lostintangent/gistpad/README.md

 ### Blocks

 [Bl.ocks](https://bl.ocks.org) is community for sharing interactive code samples/data visualizations, which are based on GitHub Gists.
-As a result, you can copy the URL for any Block, use it to open a gist wihtin GistPad, and immediately have an interactive environment for viewing/exploring the Block.
+As a result, you can copy the URL for any Block, use it to open a gist within GistPad, and immediately have an interactive environment for viewing/exploring the Block.

 ## GistLog